-HERBALIFE NUTRITION, LA GALAXY - GuruFocus.com
+Herbalife Nutrition, LA Galaxy - GuruFocus.com

-LOS ANGELES, Feb.
-17, 2023 /PRNewswire/ -- Herbalife Nutrition, the LA Galaxy, and the U.S. Soccer Foundation held a community ribbon-cutting ceremony at DeForest Park in Long Beach to unveil two new mini-pitch fields providing kids with a safe place to play.
+LOS ANGELES, CA / ACCESSWIRE / February 22, 2023 / Herbalife Nutrition, the LA Galaxy, and the U.S. Soccer Foundation held a community ribbon-cutting ceremony at DeForest Park in Long Beach to unveil two new mini-pitch fields providing kids with a safe place to play.
 Created in underutilized areas, the mini-pitches are made possible through the LA Galaxy Foundation and Herbalife Nutrition's Joint Community Partnership Fund.

 "Living a healthy and active lifestyle is a value the LA Galaxy and Herbalife Nutrition share with the community to instill healthy habits among young soccer fans.
 We are continuously committed to giving back to and improving our communities," said Humberto Calleja, vice president, General Manager of Herbalife Nutrition, North America.